Skip to main content

 GINA and the Prohibition on Genetic Information

 GINA introduces its own set of stringent requirements.
 It broadly prohibits employers from requesting, requiring, or purchasing genetic information, which includes not only genetic tests but also an employee’s family medical history.
-There is a narrow exception for programs, but it comes with specific conditions.
+There is a narrow exception for voluntary wellness programs, but it comes with specific conditions.

 The employee must provide prior, knowing, and written authorization.
 The individually identifiable information may only be shared with the employee and the licensed health care professional providing the services.
 Critically, an employer cannot offer an incentive in exchange for the employee providing their genetic information.